 The view of our web pages can be enlarged using the CTRL and + keys, which results in text and image enlargement.
 However, it is not possible to enlarge line spacing independently of this.
 In some cases, a strong display enlargement can also lead to content overlaps.

 We try to display link texts as meaningful as possible.
 However, this is not always possible.

-The sequence of keyboard operation is not always coherent and sometimes visually impossible to follow.
+The sequence of keyboard operation is not always conclusive and sometimes visually impossible to follow.

 Our range of directly fillable pdf files (such as application forms, etc.) is not completely barrier-free.
 When selecting a field to be filled in, an alternative text is not always stored and operation via the tab key does not always lead to all fields to be filled in.

-Contact us if you encounter further restrictions in the accessibility of our Internet pages!
-We are grateful for any information and are constantly striving to make our online presence more accessible.
+Please contact us if you encounter further restrictions in the accessibility of our Internet pages!
+We are grateful for every hint and constantly strive to make our online presence more barrier-free.

-If you have any suggestions for improving our website, please contact the contact person (right-hand side).
+If you have any suggestions for improving our web pages, please contact the contact person (right side).